-Note: Notice that one Mmc thread is in the running state (number 2).
+Note: Notice that one MMC thread is in the running state (number 2).
 This is the thread that's querying the thread states, so it's always displayed in the running state.

 Can Notepad be in running state?
 (1 mark)